Students Who Are Symptomatic

 Where is the Student Health Center located?

-The Student Health and Wellness Center is located in the lower level of Murphy Hall.
+The Student Health Center is located in the lower level of Murphy Hall.

 When is the Student Health Center open?

 The Health Center is open during the academic school year on the following schedule:

 Clinic Hours: Monday through Friday 8:30 a.m. - 5 p.m.
 Physician’s Hours: Monday and Thursday, 1 p.m. - 4:45p.m.

 Please call the Student Health Center for Summer Hours, 216.397.4349.

 Experienced registered nurses are available for illness and injury clinic care.
 Physicians are on site Mondays and Thursdays, 1 p.m. - 4:45 p.m., during the academic school year.
 Hospitals (including pediatric ER) and urgent cares are also located nearby, and referrals may be made when physicians are not on campus.

 Services also include: lab/blood work, allergy injections, TB testing, immunizations, women's clinic, STI testing, travel clinic, massage therapy, along with health-wellness literature and seasonal flu clinic.

 What are the charges for the Student Health Center?